 What ultimately makes Prospect work is how the relationship develops between the girl (the movie proceeds as if it’s never even going to tell us her name) and her father.
 The girl is played by an appropriately low-key Sophie Thatcher, quietly poised between resignation and hope.
 Miss Thatcher has a simple unaffected sincerity.
 When she allows her character a measure of joy, it matters.
 It lights up the movie.
 Jay Duplass plays her coldly efficient father as someone who was never prepared to be a father, much less raise a girl.
 This is frontier life, blue-collar hard labor, even dangerous.
 They could be a family on the verge of homelessness.
 “This gutter job is just a temporary thing,” he mutters to her, maybe even believing it.
 Eventually, the heavy lifting in Prospect will be done by the immensely likeable Pedro Pascal’s disarming performance.

 Prospect has a touch of True Grit and even Sisters Brothers, and not just because it’s a Western.
 Space as the Old West isn’t a new thing.
 Before Firefly, there was Outland.
 Before Outland, there was probably even something else.
 Caldwell and Earl lean into the conceit with confidence, invoking strangers at a campfire, homesteaders, horse trading, executions in the wilderness, a gold rush, grueling frontier medicine, even more grueling frontier medicine, and that one revolver that determines the balance of power.
 The space suits have been carefully detailed and stressed, as bound to individual characters as horses to their cowboys.
 There’s no single type of space suit in Prospect.
 It’s as if each character got his suit from a different place, and he’s been wearing it and patching it for years.
 Again, the production design is absurdly good.
 Not “good for a low budget movie”.
 Absurdly good, period.
-It’s part and parcel of this vividly implied universe without a lick of exposition, but to Caldwell and Earl’s credit, they never loses sight of what’s most important: these two characters.
+It’s part and parcel of this vividly implied universe without a lick of exposition, but to Caldwell and Earl’s credit, they never lose sight of what’s most important: these two characters.
 They understand that science fiction is at its best when it’s incidental.

 Support Quarter to Three and watch Prospect on Amazon: